w3c/wot-architecture/proposals/WoT Architecture Explainer - Baseline.md

 existing device mechanisms and properties.

 ## Goals (MK)

-[How will the web be better when this feature launches?
-And who will it help?]
+[//]: # (How will the web be better when this feature launches?
+And who will it help?)

 ## Non-goals (MK)

-[You’re not going to solve every problem so enumerate the attractive, nearby problems that are out of scope for this effort.
+[//]: # (You’re not going to solve every problem so enumerate the attractive, nearby problems that are out of scope for this effort.
 This may include details on the tradeoffs made due to architectural limitations made due to implementation details, and features left out either due to interoperability concerns or other hurdles, and how you plan to improve on this.
-This can often be the single most important part of your document, so give it careful thought.]
+This can often be the single most important part of your document, so give it careful thought.)

 The Web of Things architecture does not put any limitations on use cases and application domains.
 It complements existing IoT standards and bridges between them.
 In general, W3C WoT is designed to describe what exists rather than to prescribe what to implement.

 ## Getting started / example code (MK)

-[Provide a terse example for the most common use case of the feature.
-If you need to show how to get the feature set up (initialized, or using permissions, etc.), include that tool here]
+[//]: # (Provide a terse example for the most common use case of the feature.
+If you need to show how to get the feature set up [initialized, or using permissions, etc.], include that tool here)

 ## Application domains
 The following sections are not exhaustive.